George Selgin: Research

+Selgin's 2025 book, False Dawn: The New Deal and the Promise of Recovery, 1933-1947, a comprehensive assessment of the New Deal's contribution to the United States' recovery from the Great Depression, was included in "The Wall Street Journal"'s list of "The Top 10 Books of 2025".

 Selgin is the twin brother of author and illustrator Peter Selgin and the half-brother of anthropologist Clare Selgin Wolfowitz.
 His other half-sister, Ann Selgin Levy, is a fabric artist and culinary author.
 His father, Paul Selgin, was an inventor whose numerous patents include many for optical measuring devices for use in manufacturing.
+His PhD students include David Beckworth, host of the Mercatus Center's popular "Macro Musings" podcast.